-At the 18th Conference of the Parties (CoP) meeting for CITES (Convention for International Trade in Endangered Species), held recently in Geneva, three rhino-related proposals were debated:
+At the CITES 18th CoP (the Conference of the Parties (CoP) meeting for the Convention for International Trade in Endangered Species), held recently in Geneva, three rhino-related proposals were debated:

 - CoP18 Prop.8: To allow the trade in live Southern white rhinos and their rhino products (including horn) from Eswatini (outcome: rejected)